-Non-executive directors have also been granted options under the Company's Long Term Incentive Plan (LTI), as approved by shareholders at the 2011 Annual General Meeting, to further align their interests as directors with those of shareholders.
-Further details are provided in section 5 below.
+During FY2016, 2.7 million options previously granted under the Company's Long Term Incentive Plan (LTI) to exnon-executive directors lapsed.
+There are currently no options or performance rights granted to non-executive directors.
 Directors may consider the granting of options or performance rights in the future, subject to shareholder approval at a General Meeting.

-During the year, no additional remuneration was paid to directors for service on board committees.
+During the year, no additional remuneration was paid to Directors for service on Board committees.